uploadcare/uploadcare-go/README.md

 For details on all the functionality in this library, see the [GoDoc](https://godoc.org/github.com/uploadcare/uploadcare-go/ucare) documentation.

-Below are a few examples:
+Below are a few usage examples.

 ```go
 import(